happybono/RunningMedian/README.md

 </details>

 ## Features
-- Copy and paste the necessary data or drag and drop the numeric data from the Excel sheet or other spreadsheet software into the listbox.
+- Copy and paste the necessary numeric data or drag and drop the data from the Microsoft Excel sheet or other spreadsheet software into the listbox.
 - To calibrate and convert original data using the running median method, click on the [calculate] button.

 ## Known Issues